valentinarau/figarOS.iso/README.md

 ### Welcome human!
 You have been chosen to be part of our small community.
-This is a BETA test of the pioneer OS of the new era. <br> One day cats and robots will take control of the world, but you are safe with us (as long as you follow our instructions). <br>
+This is a BETA test of the pioneer OS of the new era. <br> One day cats and robots will take control of the world, but you are safe with us (as long as you follow our orders). <br>

 ### About
 This is an open-source OS made with Wollok and some python code.
 Its is simple, but its all humans need, you dont need any more that that. <br>